Recent business sales completed

-To help you decide if we could help, we have summarised some of our recent cases relating to business sales
+To help you decide if we could help, we have summarised some of recent business sale transactions we advised on.

 Success with effective negotiation with the added benefit of Entrepreneurs’ Relief

-We were successfully able to negotiate the mechanism to ensure that our client, a successful entrepreneur, received the price he felt was a fair reflection on the business he started.
-We were also able to draw on our vast experience of tax knowledge to ensure that our client benefitted from entrepreneurs’ relief.
+- We were successfully negotiated the mechanism to ensure that our client, a successful entrepreneur, received the price he felt was a fair reflection of the business he started.
+Our tax team put the appropriate structure in place to secure the entrepreneurs’ relief rate of 10% CGT.

 Sale of a corporate advisory boutique to a large US based professional services firm

-- An online learning technology platform to its main competitor.
+We handled the sale of an online learning technology platform to a competitor.
 Our involvement on this transaction initially started as a result of a business dispute between our client and the buyer.
 Our client developed a state-of-the-art online trading platform which the buyer believed infringed on some of its intellectual property and technology.
 As a result of the alleged breach on intellectual property rights, the buyer issued court proceedings against our client.